citation-style-language/styles/CONTRIBUTING.md

 ##### 3b.
 Submitting changes to an existing style

-If you're *submitting changes to an existing style* instead, see the instructions on [Editing files in another user's repository](https://help.github.com/articles/editing-files-in-another-user-s-repository).
-Here the steps are:

 1. Visit https://github.com/citation-style-language/styles and find the style you wish to change (dependent styles are stored in the [dependent](https://github.com/citation-style-language/styles/tree/master/dependent) subdirectory).
-   To search by file name, press "t" to activate GitHub’s [File Finder](https://github.com/blog/793-introducing-the-file-finder) and start typing.
+   To search by file name press "t" (this activates GitHub’s [File Finder](https://github.com/blog/793-introducing-the-file-finder)) and start typing.
 2. Click on the style name, which will bring you to a page like https://github.com/citation-style-language/styles/blob/master/apa.csl.
-3. Click the edit icon.
+3. Click the edit icon (in the shape of a pencil).
    This opens a code editor in which you can make your changes (you can for example copy and paste your modified style into this window).
-4. Once you have made your changes in the "Code" tab (and previewed the changes in the "Preview" tab), click the "Propose file change" button.
+4. Once you have made your changes in the "<> Edit file" tab (and previewed the changes in the "Preview changes" tab), click the "Propose file change" button.
-5. In the next window, describe the changes you've made.
+5. In the next window, click the "Create pull request" button.
-   When finished, click the "Send pull request" button.
+   Describe the changes you've made, and click the "Create pull request" button once more.

+(for more help, see GitHub's instructions on [Editing files in another user's repository](https://help.github.com/articles/editing-files-in-another-user-s-repository))

-Instead of relying solely on the GitHub website, you can also use a git client, such as [GitHub for Mac](http://mac.github.com/), [GitHub for Windows](http://windows.github.com/), or [SmartGit](http://www.syntevo.com/smartgit/index.html).
+Instead of relying solely on the GitHub website, you can also use a git client, such as [GitHub Desktop](https://desktop.github.com/) for Mac and Windows, or [SmartGit](http://www.syntevo.com/smartgit/).
-When using a client, [fork](http://help.github.com/fork-a-repo/) the [style repository](https://github.com/citation-style-language/styles), create a feature branch, commit your changes, and then create a [pull request](http://help.github.com/send-pull-requests/).
+When using a client, [fork](https://help.github.com/articles/fork-a-repo/) the [style repository](https://github.com/citation-style-language/styles), create a branch off of "master", commit your changes, and then create a [pull request](https://help.github.com/articles/using-pull-requests/).

 #### 4. Check on your pull request.